xM4ddy/OFGB/README.md

 [Here EXE](https://github.com/xM4ddy/OFGB/releases/latest)

+## Issues
+If you find any bugs it would be very cash money of you to make an issue!

+## Want To Add More?
+[Come Join The GitHub Discussion!](https://github.com/xM4ddy/OFGB/discussions/15) Here we discuss new keys to be added!

 ## Other Notes
-If you find any bugs it would be very cash money of you to make an issue!

-Want to avoid all this mess?
+Psst, Want to avoid all this mess?
 Try Linux!